 Bill Croft is Professor of Linguistics at the University of New Mexico.

 He received his A.B. and A.M. degrees from the University of Chicago, his Ph.D. from Stanford University, and previously taught at the University of Michigan and the University of Manchester (UK).
 His primary research interests are in syntax (from a crosslinguistic perspective), semantics, and evolutionary models of language change.
 He has written nine books and over 100 articles and book chapters.
 He has been invited to present his research in Europe, Asia, Australia and North America, has been a visiting scholar at the Max Planck Institutes of Psycholinguistics and Evolutionary Anthropology and at the Center for Advanced Study in the Behavioral Sciences, and he was recently elected a Fellow of the Linguistic Society of America.
-He serves on many editorial boards for academic journals and scholarly presses.Bill was elected to the League’s Council in 1987, contributed to the sequoia grove section of Sequoia National Forest Mediated Settlement Agreement in the 1980s, and has served on the League’s Master Plan Task Force and chairs the Science Committee.
+He serves on many editorial boards for academic journals and scholarly presses.Bill was elected to the League’s Council in 1987, contributed to the sequoia grove section of Sequoia National Forest Mediated Settlement Agreement in the 1980s, serves on the League’s Land Protection Committee, chairs its Science Committee, and has served on the League’s Master Plan Task Force.